rosedu/techblog/_posts/2012-08-18-tracing-processes-for-fun-and-profit.md

 ### How Is This Useful?

-Only by looking at the output lines we can quickly find out why our process doesn't behave as expected or what does it do behind the scenes.
+Only by looking at the output lines can we quickly find out why our process doesn’t behave as expected or what it does behind the scenes.
 Let us see some examples.

 First, consider a binary which takes too long to finish.
 Using `strace` we get